 Set a 2 Week Alert

 Under normal temperature conditions, it could take anywhere from 7 to 14 days for fruit flies to move from egg to adult.
 So don’t think the fruit flies are gone until at least two weeks have passed.
 Keep up on sanitation!
 That will stop any new adults that might emerge from propagating the species.
 After the two weeks have passed fruit-fly free, you can breathe a sigh of relief.
+This is roughly the same timeframe you would expect with drain flies and other small flies that resemble the fruit fly.

 Fruit Fly Identification